HallaSurvivor/Blog/_posts/2022-08-21-monoidal-monoidoidoids.md

 So finally, we see that we can oid-ify the notion of monoidal category by removing the assumption that there be a single object $\star$.

-Now a "monoidal category"-oid (or a monoidal monoidoid oid, or a 2-category) has
+Now a "monoidal category"-oid (or a monoidal monoidoid oid) has

  - Objects